An optimal transport approach for the multiple quantile hedging problem: Introduction

-Various mathematical methods have been considered to solve these partial hedging problems since the pioneering work \cite{follmer1999quantile}.
-An important contribution was made in \cite{bouchard2010stochastic} by interpreting this problem as a stochastic target problem on an extended state space {in order to recover time-consistency,} and obtaining a {dynamic programming principle and a} Partial Differential Equation (PDE) characterization.
-They applied this approach to the quantile hedging problem in particular and, in complete linear markets, were able to obtain a dual formulation for the quantile hedging price.
-The non-Markovian case is investigated in \cite{bouchard2015bsdes} and leads to the concept of Backward Stochastic Differential Equation (BSDE) with weak terminal condition.
-Other theoretical works have focused on extending the framework by considering jump processes \cite{moreau2011stochastic}, american type constraints \cite{bouchard2016backward,jiao2017hedging} {\cite{dumitrescu2017bsdes}}, optimal book liquidation \cite{bouchard2013generalized}, other type of risk constraints see e.g. \cite{follmer2000efficient,pham2002minimizing}.
-We should also mention that it has triggered a new literature on the concept of BSDEs constrained in law \cite{briand2018bsdes,briand2020forward}.
-Few numerical methods have been proposed, whether relying on the PDE approach, see e.g. \cite{bouchard2012stochastic,benezet2021numerical} or on a dual characterization available in some cases \cite{bouchard2016backward}.
+Various mathematical methods have been developed to address quantile hedging problems since the seminal work \cite{follmer1999quantile}.
+A significant contribution was made in \cite{bouchard2010stochastic}, where the authors interpreted quantile hedging as a stochastic target problem on an extended state space to recover time consistency.
+This led to the derivation of a dynamic programming principle and a Partial Differential Equation (PDE) characterization for the problem.
+In complete linear markets, they also obtain a dual formulation for the quantile hedging price.
+Further extensions of this framework include the non-Markovian setting, which was explored in \cite{bouchard2015bsdes} and resulted in the concept of Backward Stochastic Differential Equations (BSDEs) with weak terminal conditions.
+Additionally, jump processes were considered in \cite{moreau2011stochastic}, and American-type constraints were studied in \cite{bouchard2016backward} and \cite{jiao2017hedging}.
+BSDEs with constraints in law have also generated interest, with recent developments in \cite{briand2018bsdes,briand2020forward}.
+On the numerical side, few methods have been proposed.
+Approaches based on PDE discretization have been explored, notably in \cite{bouchard2012stochastic} and \cite{benezet2021numerical}, where the PDE satisfied by the partial hedging price was solved numerically.
+Other approaches leverage dual characterizations, as in \cite{bouchard2016backward}, but often suffer from limitations in practical implementation.